ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-selenium-hub.md

-3. Check in the console whether you Selenium hub node is active [http://localhost:4444/grid/console](http://localhost:4444/grid/console):
+3. Check in the console whether your Selenium hub node is active [http://localhost:4444/grid/console](http://localhost:4444/grid/console):

 ![](attachments/setup-local-selenium-hub/grid_nodes.png)

 ## 6. Start testing

-You can start testing by sending your test script to: [http://yourmachinenameorIP:4444/wd/hub](http://localhost:4444/wd/hub).
+You can start testing by sending your test script to [http://yourmachinenameorIP:4444/wd/hub](http://localhost:4444/wd/hub).
 Make sure it is reachable from the outside!

-## 7. Optional: Start Selenium hub and node with JSON configuration file ##
+## 7. Optional: Start Selenium hub and node with JSON configuration file

-This is recommended, because you can easily change options (like for example timeout) in the json files
+This step is recommended because you can easily change options (for example timeout) in the JSON files.

+The following steps describe how to start the selenium hub and the node with a JSON configuration file:
-Create json files in the created folder:
+1. Create JSON files in the created folder:

 **gridHubConfig.json:**